adityas0204/fullstack-open/notes/part2 - Communicating with server/d altering data in server.md

 ### Promises and Errors

 - Say a note has been deleted from the server, but still appears on the site for the user
-  - If the user tries to change that notes importance then there could be issues
+  - If the user tries to change that note's importance then there could be issues
   - This would result in the server responding to our HTTP PUT request with a status code 404 _not found_
   - The console will display an error
 - The app should handle these errors seamlessly
   - User won't know about error unless they look in console
   - They will see that importance of note unable to change
-- Our code doesn't handling a _rejected_ promise
+- Our code doesn't handle a _rejected_ promise
   - Handled by either providing `then` method with second callback function, or more commonly using the `catch` method
 - Event handler for rejected promise: